 Cost to list/sell: Yordrobe takes 10% of the price when you make a sale and 50% when you use their Drop service.
 Flat $2.50 fee from each user who use the Swap option.

 What we like most: Free to list items, perfect for busy sellers willing to pay the fee for Drop services, easy signup

 The OG used clothes online marketplace is still going strong and has essentially remained true to its auction-style and Buy It Now roots.
 Is selling on eBay still worth it when there are other apps like Carousell offering trendier features?
 The answer is yes.
 Selling an item on eBay is easier overall and listings are low-maintenance, especially if you’re busy and doing this as a side gig.
+Some would say it’s one of the best sites to sell clothes online.
 You can leave your listing alone and it won’t sink to the bottom of the search results.
 You have the option of letting the system lower the price every 5 days until the item sells.
 There are multiple shipping options, the customer base is huge, and the fees are comparable to newer online seller apps.

 Range of items sold: Used clothes and accessories, health & beauty, electronics, home & garden, motors, business & industrial, food & grocery